DannyManzietti/Express-Boilerplate/README.md

 # Express Starter Template

-This is a brief document that goes over the steps needed to set up a basic Express application.
+This will go over the step by step directions to set up a basic express template

 ## Step by Step